Bill Bell (businessman): Chairmanship of Port Vale

-Bell became a board member at Port Vale in May 1984, and became the club's second highest shareholder in April 1986, when he purchased 23,000 shares from former chairman Don Radcliffe.
+Bell became a board member at Port Vale in May 1984 and became the club's second-highest shareholder in April 1986, when he purchased 23,000 shares from former chairman Don Radcliffe.
 Bell then battled with chairman Jim Lloyd for control of the club, and won this battle on 14 May 1987.
-He stated: "There can be no room for sentiment in football and if there are people here who do not do their jobs, they will have to go."
+He stated: "There can be no room for sentiment in football, and if there are people here who do not do their jobs, they will have to go."
 He inherited as team manager John Rudge, who had formed a stable and successful Third Division side.
-However attendances were low and the club was losing around £50,000 a year, and had an overdraft of £216,453.
-He further purchased Lloyd's shares in November 1987, giving himself 60% of the total holding.
+However, attendances were low, and the club was losing around £50,000 a year and had an overdraft of £216,453.
+He purchased Lloyd's shares in November 1987, giving himself 60% of the total holding.

-Vale were bottom of the table on 28 December 1987, and Bell sacked coach Alan Oakes, and promoted 'hard taskmaster' Mike Pejic in his stead.
-As the team improved to reach safety, Bell then focused his work on improving Vale Park, and announced the start of a 'five-year plan' for the stadium after decades of neglect.
-He purchased an electronic scoreboard for £20,000 at the Hamil Road end of the ground, and installed executive boxes bought cheaply from Newcastle United.
+Vale were bottom of the table on 28 December 1987, and Bell sacked coach Alan Oakes and promoted 'hard taskmaster' Mike Pejic in his stead.
+As the team improved to reach safety, Bell then focused his work on improving Vale Park and announced the start of a 'five-year plan' for the stadium after decades of neglect.
+He purchased an electronic scoreboard for £20,000 at the Hamil Road end of the ground and installed executive boxes bought cheaply from Newcastle United.
 On 20 October 1989, he sold the club's training ground for £164,800; the ground had been bought for only £13,500 eight years previously.
 In December, the club announced plans for a 48-seater £80,000 disabled stand, the first such construction in the Football League.
 In February 1989, the new family enclosure was opened, with 600 seats.
 On the pitch, Rudge led the "Valiants" into the Second Division in 1989.

 In the wake of the Hillsborough disaster, the Taylor Report meant that £250,000 worth of upgrades had to be made to Vale Park, with almost half of this amount being matched by the Football Trust.
 The ground's capacity was reduced to 12,000 as parts of the ground were deemed to be unsafe.
-The police costs also mounted, much to Bell's annoyance, costing the club in excess of £50,000 a year.
-The Bycars End was renovated at a cost of £90,000, bringing the capacity up to 23,000.
+The police costs also mounted, much to Bell's annoyance, costing the club over £50,000 a year.
+The Bycars End was renovated for £90,000, bringing the capacity up to 23,000.
 A new police box was constructed, whilst thousands of seats were installed to meet the all-seater requirements of the Taylor Report.
-Recently discovered mine shafts also had to be filled in, at a cost of £175,000, whilst police costs reached £250,000 a year.
+Recently discovered mine shafts also had to be filled in, for £175,000, whilst police costs reached £250,000 a year.